Katia Hansen, J.D. President & CEO

-Blanca Arias, Treasurer
+Blanca Arias, Secretary

 Blanca Arias, LCSW is a first generation Mexican American born to immigrant parents.
 She has also worked with immigrants from Mexico and Central America giving her a firsthand understanding of the obstacles and challenges immigrant families endure.
 She has heard first hand accounts of the challenges immigrants and refugees have experienced in order to come to this country to escape poverty, starvation and domestic and state sponsored violence.
 In her role as consultant for Survivors of Torture International and through client stories she learned of the atrocities and violence that refugees seek to escape.
 Her work with Survivors of Torture, Inc. afforded her the opportunity to conduct psychosocial forensic evaluations and provide testimony for immigration court.
 Blanca is honored to serve on the Board of UURISE because of the valuable, honest and affordable services that are provided to the underserved immigrants of North County San Diego.
 As a member of the UURISE Board, she hopes to advance the mission and expand services particularly to the Latino immigrant community.